There are many reasons why you might want to hire an intern. Some of the benefits of having an intern in your workplace include:

 College of Engineering

-1 To be eligible to participate in the Professional Internship Program, students must be registered in the College of Engineering, have completed at least 84 credit units, and have maintained a sessional average of 65% in the most recent session.
-Most interns who meet these requirements are in their third year of undergraduate studies.
+1 To be eligible to participate in the Professional Internship Program, students must be registered in the College of Engineering, be in their third year of undergraduate studies, and have maintained a sessional average of 65% in the most recent session.

-2 If an employer intends to extend an offer for 8 months, it is recommended that the employer selects the "possibility of extension" option when submitting a posting to the internship program through CareerLink.
+2 If an employer intends to extend an offer for 8 months, it is recommended that the employer indicates "with the possibility of extension" when submitting a posting to the internship program through CareerLink.